 Formerly known as the Legal Aid Board – the organisation responsible for public funding of the legal costs in pursuing a claim.

 A formal letter to the person you hold responsible for accident which starts your compensation claim process.
 See letter of claim for more details.

 Legal liability or legal responsibility for your accident.
-A persousiness which is legally liable for your injury can be made to pay you compensation.
+A person or business who is legally liable for your injury can be made to pay you compensation.